brandonestevez95/youth-map-lab/README.md

 ---

+## 🎓 Why Educators Use Youth Map Lab
+Educators choose Youth Map Lab because it’s **plug-and-play**, adaptable, and built for real classrooms.
+Every module is designed to align with education standards set by North Carolina's Department for Public Instruction while also fitting national STEM, history, and digital literacy goals.
+Activities are **scalable for any setting** — from fully equipped computer labs to paper-based, low-tech classrooms — ensuring every student can participate meaningfully.

+Because it’s youth-developed, the Lab reflects student perspectives and creativity, making activities more engaging and relatable.
+Facilitator guides, ready-to-use slides, and printable resources save prep time while still leaving room for teacher customization.
+The result?
+A program that supports inquiry-based learning, builds digital and spatial thinking skills, and empowers students to take ownership of their projects.

+---

 ## 🚀 What Students Will Do
 - 🧠 **Think like scientists** — ask big questions and solve real-world problems using data and maps.
 - 🛰️ **Use real tools** — get hands-on with AI, ArcGIS, Google Earth, satellite imagery, and more.